 I first learned about Bluffworks from a few (male) travelers I worked with at Tortuga Backpacks.
 They raved about the quality and travel friendliness of both the Chinos and the Gramercy Blazer.
 “The Bluffworks Ascender Chinos take the prize for the best all-around pair of travel pants,” says gear writer Shawn Forno.
 “They’re comfy, durable, stylish, and wearable in all climates.”
 The Gramercy Blazer also sits on Shawn’s list of favorite travel clothes since it’s wrinkle resistant, machine washable, and “dapper as hell.”

-This story was updated on August 27th, 2020 to include new details about Bluffworks' sale prices.
+This article originally appeared online in July 2020; it was updated on January 29, 2020, to include new details about Bluffworks’ sale prices.